-How Much to Invest for an E2 Visa Investment Amount?
+How Much to Invest in an E-2 Enterprise?

 Even though an E-2 visa investment amount isn’t quantified, USCIS does define both an investment and a substantial amount of capital.